 Regardless of the small variation of RTmax compared with RTmin, species whose distribution were biased towards lowland consistently had higher RTmax (Figure 3e.
 Coefficient = -3.34, 95% credible interval -5.42 – -1.17).
 Reproductive performance at 29°C also decrease with hIndex (Figure 3f.
 Coefficient = -5.68, 95% credible interval -9.08 – -2.11).
 After exposure to 29°C for eight days, neither the two upland species could reproduce when transferred back to mild temperature.
 Four out of the five non-biased and lowland-biased species resumed reproduction (Figure 3g).
 Knockdown time at lethal high temperature (40°C) was lower among upland species (Figure 3h.
 Male: coefficient = -7.83 (-14.67 – -1.20); female: coefficient = -3.12 (-10.43 – 3.77)), indicating these species lose their mobility faster in high temperature.

-When raised in the laboratory environment mimicking the lowland sites, the reproductive success of the two lowland-biased species was the highest, followed by the widespread species, D. sulfurigaster.
+When raised in the laboratory environment mimicking the warmer, lowland sites, the reproductive success of the two lowland-biased species was the highest, followed by the widespread species, D. sulfurigaster.
 The two upland species could barely reproduce regardless of the presence of competitors (Figure 4a).
-When raised in the upland environment, all species could reproduce and sustain their populations.
+When raised in the cooler, upland environment, all species could reproduce and sustain their populations.
 Lowland species were strongly affected by the density of D. pallidifrons, an upland species.
 While upland species were significantly less affected by lowland species, shown by lower interspecific competition coefficients, (Figure 4a, Table 2).
 Competition under upland conditions was predicted to drive lowland species to exclusion (Table 2, SI 3abf).
 In the empirical test of the long-term competition between two representative upland and lowland species, high temperature drove D. pallidifrons to extinction regardless of the starting species composition (monoculture versus mixed species culture).
 In contrast, the monoculture of D. pandora remained abundant in both temperatures when raised alone.
 However, their populations were significantly reduced at the low temperature only when in the presence of D. pallidifrons (Figure 5).

 Discussion